derRiesenOtter/bachelor/docs/thesis/introduction.typ

 encoding a vector of the size of the number of categories is created for each element.
 The position that corresponds to the category of this element is filled with a one, while all other positions contain a zero.
 However, this approach does have two drawbacks.
-First, these vectors are huge and second all words are treated the same.
+First, these vectors are huge and second, all words are treated the same.
 This means there is no way similarities between words can be expressed. @noauthor_word_nodate

 A better representation for words is to use dense vector of real numbers.
 Such a vector can be significantly shorter than a one-hot encoded vector and is filled with real numbers that each represent a property of the element.
-In a biological context if we assume that the elements are for example amino acids, those properties could be thought of as chemical properties.
-A representation of valine (@valine ) and threonine (@threonine) could look like this: @noauthor_word_nodate
+In a biological context, if we assume that the elements are for example amino acids, those properties could be thought of as chemical properties.
+A representation of valine (@valine) and threonine (@threonine) could look like this: @noauthor_word_nodate

 $ q_("valine") = [attach(limits(2.4), t: "Acidity"), attach(limits(1.2), t: "Size"), ... ] $ <valine>